UoL-Planetary-Modelling/General_Documentation/HPC_&_Command_Line/ARC4_to_onedrive.md

 ```sh
 rclone copy Fe_MIF onedrive:Research/Modelling/ARC4_results/Fe_results/ -P
 ```
-where the -P flag means that rlcone will report the progress of the file transfer.
+where the -P flag means that rclone will report the progress of the file transfer.

 To transfer many folders, a bash script can be produced to transfer one after another, e.g.